Step Up as an SDSA Advocate & Leader

 The South Dakota Soybean Association (SDSA) represents SDSA members, giving us all a strong voice in the formation of legislation and public policy.
 The organization is governed by a board of farmer-leaders who are elected by the members of SDSA.
 Our board includes directors from seven districts, plus three at-large directors.

-There are seven director seats up for election on the SDSA board.
-One director will be elected from each of the following districts: Two, Three, Four, Six.
-There are also 3 At-Large director seats up for election.
+There are six openings on the SDSA board.
+One director will be elected from each of the following districts: Two, Three, Six and three At-Large.
 All districts will be elected for a three-year term.

-District Two is the counties of: Clay, Lincoln, Turner and Union.
+District Two is the counties of: Clay, Lincoln, Turner and Union County.

-District Three is the counties of: Lake, McCook, Minnehaha and Moody.
+District Three is the counties of: Lake, McCook, Minnehaha and Moody County.

-District Six is the counties of: Clark, Codington, Day, Grant, Marshall and Roberts.
+District Six is the counties of: Clark, Codington, Grant, Day, Roberts and Marshall County.

-If you are interested in becoming an SDSA director, you can download the application here.
+If you are interested in becoming an SDSA director, download the application form.
 You can also contact the SDSA office at 605.330.0278 for more information.

 Applications are due to the SDSA office by December 7.
 Candidates may also be nominated at the SDSA Annual Meeting on December 9 provided that they have filled out an application.